-There are three different types of contact lenses are available for purchase in the market today.
+There are generally two different types of contact lenses are available for purchase in the market today.
 Which type of contact lens you are wearing depends on what you discussed with your doctor during your eye exam.
 Remember if you want to try different types of contacts, it is best to go talk to your eye doctor about it and request a trial lens.
 That way you will know for sure if you like the lens or not.

 - Daily Wear – Daily wear contact lenses are put on every morning when you start your day.
 Then at the end of the day, you take off these contact lenses.

 - Extended Wear – These contact lenses that you can sleep in and wear across multiple days.
 Extended wear lenses are recommended to be worn for no longer than 30 days continuously, but it is recommended that the contact lenses are taken out every 7 days to give your eyes a break.